ESE-MONDAY/ESE-MONDAY/README.md

 - 👋 Hi, I’m @ESE-MONDAY
-- 👀 I’m a Reactjs front end developer
+- 👀 I’m a web3 frontend developer
-- 🌱 I’m currently learning solidity and smart contract development
+- 🌱 I’m currently building solutions on the blockchain.
 - 💞️ I’m looking to collaborate on web development and smart contract development
 - 📫 How to reach me email mondayese8@gmail.com